meddbase/meddbase-apis/patient-portal-api/anonymous-appointment-search/getproposedappointments.markdown

         <tr>
             <td>appointment-type</td>
             <td>string</td>
-            <td>Type of the appointment provided by the API upon GetAppointmentTypes.</td>
+            <td>Type of the appointment provided by the API upon <a href="../anonymous-appointment-search/getappointmenttypes">GetAppointmentTypes</a>.</td>
         </tr>
         <tr>
             <td>clinician</td>
             <td>int (optional)</td>
             <td>Clinician filter.
-Identifier provide by the API upon GetClinicians.
+Identifier provide by the API upon <a href="../anonymous-appointment-search/getclinicians">GetClinicians</a>.
 Allow 0 for any clinician.</td>
         </tr>
         <tr>
             <td>clinician-sex</td>